hekoshi/raspberry-pi_btc-ticker/README.md

 	| YYYY-MM-DD HH:MM |
 	| BTC/USD: $XXX.XX |

+####Shameless donation address
+If this script helped you out or inspired you, I'll gladly accept a few of your mBTC :).
+Donations will encourage me to work on this more, write razor sharp code, and develop cool new features.
+**1MJDPZFEFA8tEzDb2gFdU6RSRVHfGGh9Ad**

 ####Status
 I would like to release version 1.0 in the near future, once more features are implimented and the performance and error handling is tested.
 I plan on including more thorough documentation as well as templates for adding new API feeds.